This ERP Dictionary provides you with ERP vocabulary.

 Work breakdown structure is a hierarchical Definition of the tasks and activities of a project that usually begins with the highest-level activities and works downward into the individual tasks and components.

 WORK center scheduling

-WORK centre scheduling the PROCESS of scheduling the operations which are TO be carried OUT IN a particular WORK centre.
+Work center scheduling is the process of scheduling the operations to be carried out in a particular work center.

 Work instructions are the same as – manufacturing instructions.

 Work-to list is a sequence of work to be completed by a specific work center.